What is a rescue plan for working at height?

 2. Rescue Steps

-The rescue procedure will help others carry out the necessary steps to prevent (or reduce) the effect of the working at height incident.
-To develop your work at height rescue procedure, include the answers to the following questions:
+Rescue steps/procedures will help others carry out the necessary steps to prevent (or reduce) the effect of the working at height incident.
+To develop your work at height rescue procedures, include the answers to the following questions:

 Once you have designed your working at height rescue plan, you should ensure that all employees have suitable training and are aware of how to put the plan into action.